 \paragraph{Chain-based Markov Modeling.} The Markov assumption~\cite{markov1906rasprostranenie} that posits that the current state depends only on its immediate predecessor, has been widely employed for research in deep learning.
 Diffusion-based models~\cite{croitoru2023diffusion, zhang2025enhancing,zhu2025llada,nie2025large} have achieved remarkable success in various tasks based on this principle.
-As autoregressive models evolved to involving extremely long sequences, chain-based Markov modeling has been introduced to alleviate the challenges of long-context modeling.
+Chain-based Markov modeling has been introduced to alleviate efficiency challenges of long-context modeling.
 MARCOS~\cite{liu2025marcos} and MCoT~\cite{yang2024markov} introduce structured memory nodes that reformulate chain-of-thought reasoning into a Markovian process for more lightweight inference.
-In visual autoregressive modeling, although HMAR~\cite{kumbong2025hmar} pioneeringly introduces Markov dependency to enhance generation performance, it comes at the cost of increasing the number of inference steps and the token sequence length.
-In this paper, we revisit this challenging trade-off problem and employ chain-based Markov modeling to develop a visual autoregressive foundation model that reconciles performance with efficiency.
+In visual autoregressive modeling, although HMAR~\cite{kumbong2025hmar} pioneeringly introduces Markov dependency to improve generation performance, it comes at the cost of increasing inference steps and the token sequence length.
+MVAR~\cite{zhang2025mvar} innovatively introduces spatial-Markov attention, focusing on reduce computational complexity.
+We argue that historical information preservation, more concise modeling, and more comprehensive scaling validation are essential for further advancing Markov visual autoregressive modeling.
+Therefore, we revisit these challenging trade-off problems and employ chain-based Markov modeling to develop a visual autoregressive foundation model that reconciles performance with efficiency.